chrisgrieser/finder-vim-mode/README.md

 - Unfortunately, it is __not possible to have a `vimrc` or to let the user configure the keybindings__ themselves in any way, at least not with a Karabiner plugin.
 If you want to rebind keys, you have to change the respective key manually in the JSON file.
 - The plugin has been tested with the standard US and German keyboard layout.
 It should mostly also work for other layouts.
 - Sometimes, usage of English as System UI language may solve an issue. (`System Settings → General → Language & Region → Preferred Languages`)

-## Alfred and Raycast users
-Finder-Vim-Mode factors in the usage of Spotlight, Alfred, or Raycast via `cmd+space`.
-However, if you use another key combination, for example for Alfred's clipboard history or Universal Action, you have to use one of the following methods:

-1. Permanently disable Finder-Vim-Mode for the respective Alfred or Raycast Commands by downloading the [Finder-Vim-Alfred-Addon](./addons/finder-vim-alfred-addon.json) and customizing its keys.
-The `from` and `to` keys need to be the same (except for the extra intermediary `mandatory`).
-2. (Recommended) In [Alfred's Appearance Options](https://www.alfredapp.com/help/appearance/#options), set the `Focusing` behavior to `Compatibility Mode`.
-Note that this can affect triggers of the kind "if X is the frontmost app, then…" used by certain macOS automation apps.

 ## Why not use a Terminal file manager?
 Other than a nicer appearance, a GUI does have a few advantages: